inno-devops-labs/S24-core-course-labs/app_python/README.md

 ```bash
 docker run -d -p 5000:5000 almetovkamil/app_python:v1
 ```
 This command will run the container in detached mode (`-d`) and map port 5000 on the host to port 5000 in the container.
-Replace `myapp` with the name of your Docker image.

 You can now access your application by navigating to `http://localhost:5000` in your web browser.